irisnet/irishub/docs/modules/service/README.md

 ## CLI Command Details

 ```
-iriscli iservice define --chain-id=service-test  --from=x --fee=0.004iris --service-name=test-service --service-description=service-description --author-description=author-description --tags=tag1,tag2 --messaging=Unicast --idl-content=<idl-content> --file=test.proto
+iriscli service define --chain-id=service-test  --from=x --fee=0.004iris --service-name=test-service --service-description=service-description --author-description=author-description --tags=tag1,tag2 --messaging=Unicast --idl-content=<idl-content> --file=test.proto
 ```
-* `--service-name`  The name of iService
+* `--service-name`  The name of service
-* `--service-description`  The description of this iService
+* `--service-description`  The description of this service
-* `--author-description`  The self-description of the iService creator which is optional
+* `--author-description`  The self-description of the service creator which is optional
-* `--tags`  The keywords of this iService
+* `--tags`  The keywords of this service
-* `--messaging`  The transfer type of this iService{`Unicast`,`Multicast`}
+* `--messaging`  The transfer type of this service{`Unicast`,`Multicast`}
-* `--idl-content`  The standardized definition of the methods for this iService
+* `--idl-content`  The standardized definition of the methods for this service
 * `--file`  Idl-content can be replaced by files,if the item is not empty.

 ```
-iriscli iservice definition --def-chain-id=service-test --service-name=test-service
+iriscli service definition --def-chain-id=service-test --service-name=test-service
 ```
-* `--def-chain-id`  The ID of the blockchain defined of the iService
+* `--def-chain-id`  The ID of the blockchain defined of the service
-* `--service-name`  The name of iService
+* `--service-name`  The name of service

 ```
-iriscli iservice bind --chain-id=service-test  --from=x --fee=0.004iris --service-name=test-service --def-chain-id=service-test --bind-type=Local  --deposit=1iris --prices=1iris --avg-rsp-time=10000 --usable-time=100 --expiration=-1
+iriscli service bind --chain-id=service-test  --from=x --fee=0.004iris --service-name=test-service --def-chain-id=service-test --bind-type=Local  --deposit=1iris --prices=1iris --avg-rsp-time=10000 --usable-time=100 --expiration=-1
 ```
-* `--def-chain-id` The ID of the blockchain defined of the iService
+* `--def-chain-id` The ID of the blockchain defined of the service
-* `--service-name` The name of iService
+* `--service-name` The name of service
 * `--bind-type` Set whether the service is local or global
 * `--deposit` The deposit of service provider
 * `--prices` Service prices, a list sorted by service method